arthurkarganyan/queue-worker/README.md

 # Workers Pipeline

 Limit number async operation with fashion.
+Wraps https://github.com/jessetane/queue library into class making it more practical to use.

 ## Usage